Bren08/milestone-project-no.1/README.md

 ## Features

 First and foremost you have seven different areas to navigate.
+The Navigation bar contains all the links for the website.
+The Latest News area and the Footer contains the various Social Media Links.
+Each Social Media link is a working link connecting to each platform.

 <ol><li><strong>Home:</strong> The Home section is self explanatory, it takes you back to the beginning or top of the page, although
 the sticky navigation bar also keeps the user attune as to where they are and where they can click or scroll to, to find their way around.